mikrostew/recipes/markdown/oreo-cake.md

 Cake

-* This is the BEST Oreo cake because I use a scale so it turns out perfectly. 🙂 If you convert to cups I cannot guarantee good results.
-Make sure your (cold ingredients) butter, eggs, and milk are at room temperature or a little warm.
-* I microwave my milk for about 30 seconds and place my eggs (still in the shells) in a bowl of warm water for 5 minutes.
+* Make sure the cold ingredients (butter, eggs, and milk) are at room temperature (usually takes at least an hour).
+* Scrape the cream filling from the Oreos and save to mix into the frosting.
+Roughly chop the oreos into 1/4-inch chunks.
-* Preheat your oven to 335ºF (168ºC) and prepare three, 6"x2" cake pans with cake goop or another preferred pan release.
+* Preheat oven to 325°F. Grease and flour four 6" round cake pans.
-* In a large bowl, combine flour, baking powder, and salt.
+* In a medium bowl, combine flour, baking powder, and salt.
 Set aside.
-* Combine the milk, oil, and vanilla extract in a separate cup.
+* In a measuring cup, combine milk, oil, and vanilla extract.
 Set aside.
-* Place the softened butter in a stand mixer with a paddle attachment and cream until smooth.
-Sprinkle in your sugar and then let whip on medium-high until light, white, and fluffy (about 5 minutes).
+* Place the softened butter in a stand mixer with a paddle attachment and cream until smooth (1-2 minutes).
+Add sugar and whip on medium-high until light, white, and fluffy (about 5 minutes).
-* I'm using my Bosch Universal Plus stand mixer, a KitchenAid will work as well.
-I wouldn't recommend using a hand mixer but if that's all you have, make sure to go by look and consistency instead of time.
-(See pictures above.)
 * While mixing on low, slowly add the egg whites to the mixture one at a time, letting each fully combine before adding the next.
 (Cold egg whites will curdle the batter, so make sure they're room-temperature.)
 * Add in 1/3 of your dry ingredients to the mixture and mix on low until just combined.
 Then add in 1/2 of your liquids, then 1/3 dry, then 1/2 liquids, and the rest of your dry.
 Let it mix until just combined.
 Do not overmix!
-* Scrape the cream filling from the Oreos and discard or save and mix into your Oreo frosting, then roughly chop the oreos into 1/4-inch chunks.
 * Divide the batter evenly into prepared cake pans and sprinkle the chopped oreos on top of each pan.
 Gently fold the oreos into the batter with a knife until just combined.
-* Bake cakes at 335º F for 35-45 minutes or until a toothpick comes out clean when poked in the center.
+* Bake cakes at 325°F for 35-45 minutes or until a toothpick comes out with some wet crumbs (not raw batter) when poked in the center.
-* If you're using two, 8"x2" pans, bake for longer.
 * Let the cakes cool in the pan for 10 minutes or until the pan feels barely warm then turn out cakes onto a cooling rack.
-Place them into the freezer to flash chill, or wrap in plastic wrap and freeze for up to 1 week.
-This locks in the moisture.
+Place them into the freezer to flash chill, or wrap in plastic wrap and freeze for up to 1 week (this locks in the moisture).
-* Once cool, you can then trim off the brown edges and domes of your cakes (optional) and frost as desired.
-I do a crumb coat, freeze the cake for 15 minutes, then do a final coat, combine my leftover buttercream with the crushed Oreos, and top the cake with some dollops and whole oreos.
+* Once cool, you can trim off the brown edges and domes of your cakes (optional) and frost as desired.
+I recommend doing a crumb coat, freezing the cake for 15 minutes, then doing a final coat.

 Buttercream